Run Chainhook as a Service Using Bitcoind

 While bitcoind can and will start syncing a Bitcoin node, customizing this node to your use cases beyond supporting a Chainhook is out of scope for this guide.
 See the Bitcoin wiki for "Running Bitcoin" or bitcoin.org's Running A Full Node guide.

-• Set a password of your choice for bitcoind and use it in the rpcpassword configuration below (devnet is a default).
+is a default). - Set a password of your choice for bitcoind and use it in the

 # Bitcoin Core Configuration